 navigate IRB forms, policies, and review procedures.

 NOTE: A new IRB submission system rolled out on Monday, November 17, 2014.
-Training Sessions are available for students to attend.
 Contact Susan Ebert with any questions about the new Buck-IRB.

 OSU Knowledge Bank

 This is a repository of digital resources submitted by Ohio State

 faculty and students, including reports, presentations, data, theses

 and other research projects not normally included in the library

 Explore the services and resources that support Ohio state researchers, connect with experts that can assist you with your specific needs and attend events that can help assist you in navigated the research lifecycle.

 STEP: Second-Year Transformational Experience Program